Customer Engagement Dashboard: Which Metrics to Track and How to Create One11 min read

 Core feature engagement metrics

-Tracking core feature engagement metrics is essential for optimizing product performance and ensuring user satisfaction.
+Tracking core feature engagement metrics is essential for optimizing product performance and ensuring overall customer satisfaction levels.

-By monitoring how users interact with the key functionalities of your product, you gain insights into their preferences and behaviors.
+By monitoring how users interact with the key functionalities of your product, you gain valuable data about their preferences and behaviors.
 This information enables you to prioritize enhancements and updates to those core features, ultimately improving the overall user experience.

 Additionally, understanding core feature engagement helps in reducing churn by identifying users who may be at risk of disengagement or abandonment.